microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/group-update.md

 ## <a name="example"></a>Exemplo

-O exemplo a seguir mostra como criar um grupo.
+O exemplo a seguir mostra como atualizar um grupo.

 ### <a name="request"></a>Solicitação